Aurornis 4 months ago

 I welcome the blank slate that Bluesky provides.

-• brailsafe a day ago
+• brailsafe 4 months ago

 Incidentally, I'm kind of surprised or maybe dissapointed that people want to move onto an alternative after being on what seems like a largely pointless platform from probably their teens well into their 30s or equivalent timespan.
 It's nice to have a clean break and let the past be the past when it comes to social media.
 When Facebook died, I was quite happy to just let my account rot, checking in occasionally to see if I got any messages from my Gen X relatives or whatever.
 When I first deleted my Twitter account, I used the 't' cli and their built-in export to backup my account in case I ever wanted to re-activate it, and the urge has never come up.
 I'm still on Instagram but barely post, it's just brainrot, I'll let it die when it dies.
 Proor to deleting the Twitter account nearly 10 damn years ago, I'd been convincing myself it was useful, so much so that I'd be a pariah if I weren't on there, but I realized I didn't need any of it, and tossed it away.
 Much like high school friends, it seems important to let life carry on without dragging all the baggage of past me along for the ride.

-• Rendello 14 hours ago
+• Rendello 4 months ago

 I was on Twitter briefly despite knowing better.
 It was great to connect with fellow programmers doing creative things, and having blocked the sidebar and all political hashtags, it was a net positive for a while.
 Ultimately though, it incentivizes people to post every "clever" thought that pops into their brains, and after posting hundreds of your own clever thoughts and reading tens of thousands of other people's, it instills in one the urge to live alone in the mountains under a vow of silence.